sul97/SDA-git-github-/student/Sultana.md

-my name is sultana almalki
+My name is Sultana Almalki

+I have technical skills in
-i learning react
+Programming, networking, and dealing with system infrastructure I learning react

 five thing i learning:
 1- ues github to cooperate in project work